Media Finance Focus 2022

 16. Cybersecurity

-Moderator: Paul Rahmlow, Midwest Communications
+Paul Rahmlow, Midwest Communications

-Speaker: Brendan Hall, Aon Cyber Solutions
+Brendan Hall, Aon Cyber Solutions

 This session will present an overview of cyber risk/threat landscape (historical and current, including geopolitical factors).
 It will examine cyber as an enterprise risk, Impact to cyber on insurance market, key Issues in focus for insurers and building a cyber resilient enterprise.